Ken Solt, MD

 Ken Solt received his B.A. magna cum laude in Chemistry from Amherst College in 1996 and his M.D. from the University of Pennsylvania in 2000.
 He completed his anesthesia residency training at Massachusetts General Hospital and is a practicing anesthesiologist at MGH today.

-Dr. Solt is currently an Associate Professor of Anaesthesia at Harvard Medical School, Director of Translational Research and Innovation in the Department of Anesthesia, Critical Care and Pain Medicine at Massachusetts General Hospital, and Research Affiliate in the Department of Brain and Cognitive Sciences at Massachusetts Institute of Technology.
-He received the Scholar in Anesthesia Research Award from Massachusetts General Hospital and is the principal investigator on several NIH research grants, including R01 and P01 awards.
+Dr. Solt is currently the Vice Chair of Research in the Department of Anesthesiology at Mass General Brigham.
+He is also the Edward Mallinckrodt Jr. Professor of Anaesthesia at Harvard Medical School.
+Dr. Solt is the Director of Translational Research and Innovation in the Department of Anesthesiology at Massachusetts General Hospital.
+He received the Scholar in Anesthesia Research Award from Massachusetts General Hospital and is the principal investigator on several NIH research grants, including a current R35 award.